-The combined margin emission coefficients are calculated as 0.2611 tCO2e/MWh for the South/Southeast/Midwest (S-SE-CO) grid and as 0.0767 tCO2e/MWh for the North/Northeast (N-NE) grid.
+The combined margin emission coefficient is calculated as 0.2611 tCO2e/MWh for the South/Southeast/Midwest (S-SE-CO) grid.
 The emission coefficient is determined ex-ante in accordance with version 06 of ACM0002 as stipulated by AMS-I.D using the simple adjusted OM based on data provided by ONS for the years 2003-2005.
 Data for the years 2003-2005 were the most recent statistics available at the time of PDD submission and the data was verified against the data published on the ONS website.